Calculate renovation costs for an old house online: A data-driven guide for 2025

 • Window replacement: Modern triple-glazed windows cost around €500 each, excluding installation.

-• Heating system: Replacement starts at around €12,000, while you should expect to pay between €30,000 and €50,000 for a sustainable heat pump.
+• Heating system: Replacement starts at around €12,000, and for a sustainable heat pump, you should expect to pay between €30,000 and €50,000.

-Maximize savings potential through government incentives
+Maximise savings potential through government subsidies

 An overview of the most important funding programmes:

-1. KfW Loan 261: For a complete refurbishment to an efficiency house, there is a loan of up to €150,000 with a repayment subsidy of up to 60%, but a maximum of €90,000.
+1. KfW Loan 261: For complete refurbishment to an efficiency house, there is a loan of up to €150,000 with a repayment grant of up to 60%, but no more than €90,000.

 A realistic assessment of the renovation costs for an inherited house protects against unpleasant surprises.